 Blenner works with bacteria and yeast to make new enzymes that are able to do things nature has not yet figured out.
 The research gives the students in his lab a chance to work on the cutting edge of synthetic biology.

 Further, Blenner is leading a program aimed at increasing diversity in engineering.
-He and his team are recruiting students who are from groups underrepresented in engineering and helping them work toward doctoral degrees in chemical engineering so they can then pursue careers in education and research.
+He and his team are recruiting students from underrepresented groups in engineering and helping them work toward doctoral degrees in chemical engineering so they can pursue careers in education and research.
 The idea behind the program is to create a new generation of professors to serve as role models for underrepresented groups.

-Blenner received his Ph.D. and Master of Science in chemical engineering, both from Columbia University.
-He received his Bachelor of Science in chemical engineering from Manhattan College.
-Blenner served as a research fellow at Children’s Hospital Boston and Harvard Medical School before joining Clemson as an assistant professor in 2012.
+Blenner received his Ph.D. and Master of Science in chemical engineering from Columbia University.
+A Bachelor of Science in chemical engineering was earned from Manhattan College.
+Before joining Clemson as an assistant professor in 2012, he served as a research fellow at Children’s Hospital Boston and Harvard Medical School.

-The White House announcement marked the first time that a new group of PECASE awardees has been announced since January 2017 when 102 scientists and researchers were honored.
-In February 2016, 105 researchers received the award.
+The White House announcement marked the first time a new group of PECASE awardees was announced since January 2017 when 102 scientists and researchers were honored in February 2016, 105 researchers received the award.

-David Bruce, chair of chemical and biomolecular engineering, congratulated Blenner on the honor.
-“The PECASE is a highly competitive national award,” he said.
-“I am excited that his exceptional work has received the attention it richly deserves and greatly appreciate how his efforts are strengthening Clemson’s reputation in the broader scientific community.”
+David Bruce, chair of chemical and biomolecular engineering, congratulated Blenner on the honor “The PECASE is a highly competitive national award,” he said, “I am excited that his exceptional work has received the attention it richly deserves and greatly appreciates how his efforts are strengthening Clemson’s reputation in the broader scientific community.”

 “Also, my accomplishments would not have been possible without my close colleagues at Clemson, particularly in the Department of Chemical and Biomolecular Engineering, whose support and excellence have driven me to push my boundaries further.